 Bleed is essential when printing images as most printers won’t be able to print to the edge of the page — and even if they could, this is risky as you could lose part of your image if it doesn’t fit the paper perfectly or if the printer prints the image slightly skewed.
 If you don’t specify the bleed around an image, you will ultimately have less control over how your picture ends up once printed.

-How To Add Bleed To An Existing Document
+How To Add Bleed In Photoshop

 You can still add bleed to the document if you’ve already started a project.
 Make sure your image on the document is the size you’d like to print, and then head to Image > Canvas Size.